 FEC-T is the name of a combination of chemotherapy drugs used to treat breast cancer.
 It is made up of the drugs

 You have FEC-T drugs into your bloodstream (intravenously).
 You can have them through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have them through a central line, a portacath or PICC line.
+Or you may have them through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 You have FEC-T chemotherapy as cycles of treatment.
 You may have up to 8 cycles.
 Each cycle of treatment lasts 3 weeks.

 For the first 3 or 4 cycles you have 3 drugs (fluorouracil, epirubicin and cyclophosphamide), which is the FEC part of the treatment.
 The drugs are given as slow injections into your cannula or central line on the first day of each treatment cycle.
 It takes about half an hour to give all 3 drugs.
 Then you have no more treatment for almost 3 weeks (20 days).